bldavies/bldavies.com/content/blog/2020-05-17-policymaking-under-uncertainty/index.md

 ---

-*Thanks to [Arthur Grimes](https://motu.nz/about-us/people/arthur-grimes/) for commenting on a draft version of this post.*
+*Thanks to my dad for inspiring this post and to [Arthur Grimes](https://motu.nz/about-us/people/arthur-grimes/) for his comments.*